-The third possibility would involve the arresting party not complying with his or her obligation to commence and file the proceedings on the merits before the competent court/arbitrator within the period of time granted by the Spanish court.
-This period is usually 20 to 60 days, counting from the date that the arrest order was notified to the owners (usually via the Master or ship agents and served by the court via the Harbour Master).
+The third possibility would involve the arresting party not complying with their obligation to commence and file the proceedings on the merits before the competent court/arbitrator within the period of time granted by the Spanish court.
+This period is usually 20 to 90 days and will depend on where the competent court is located.
+If Spain has jurisdiction, the period will be only of 20 days.
+The period starts counting from the date that the arrest order was notified to the owners (usually via the Master or ship agents and served by the court via the Harbour Master).

 Under Spanish law, the arrest does not give the claimant the legal right to seek direct enforcement against the vessel.

 The procedure for judicial sale of the arrested ship is subject to the commencement of recognition (when the judgment or award has been issued by a foreign – non-European – jurisdiction or international arbitration) and enforcement proceedings of the final judgment or award on the merits of the claim.

 The enforcement proceedings of a (national or recognised foreign) judgment or award against any asset located in the Spanish territory is regulated by the Spanish Code of Civil Procedure and the subsequent judicial sale of the vessel is regulated by Articles 480 to 486 of the SSA which mandate the observance of the Lien Convention provisions and, subsidiarily, the Spanish Procedural Rules.